VoltStorage/balena-multi-container-telemetry/README.md

 #### CLI

 Internally, this application executes the CLI command `balena stats` (or `docker stats`; see `cli_path` in `balena_stats_collector.config.json`).
-To avoid forwarding the Balena/Docker socket into a container, the only supported mode is running directly on the Balena Host OS.
+Either the Balena/Docker socket needs to be mounted into the container or this application is directly executed on the Balena Host OS.

+If you are setting up this container via a `docker-compose.yaml` for Balena, you can use the [label `io.balena.features.balena-socket: 1`](https://docs.balena.io/reference/supervisor/docker-compose/#labels).

+To mount the docker socket manually as a volume use `-v /var/run/docker.sock:/var/run/docker.sock`.

 #### FILE